 - Vaginal bleeding or spotting

-You should seek medical attention from a doctor if you develop severe or unusual vaginal discomfort.
+You should seek medical attention from a gynaecologist if you develop severe or unusual vaginal discomfort.

 Causes of various types of vaginitis

 Candida albicans is a type of yeast that can be found in a healthy vagina, that normally lives in the vagina, as well as in the mouth and digestive tracts of both men and women.
 An infection occurs when there is a change in the woman’s system, which causes candida to overgrow and cause symptoms.

 This condition happens when there is a change in the normal bacteria found in the vagina.
 This often causes an abnormal smelling vaginal discharge.
 The discharge tends to have a “fishy” odour and it is usually thin and milky.
 This condition might be more obvious after sexual intercourse.

 This condition is caused by a tiny single-celled organism called the protozoa.
 When protozoa infects the vagina, it can cause a thick, greenish-yellow discharge and a foul odour.
 Women who experience this condition may complain of itching, soreness, and a burning sensation while urinating.
 The symptoms may worsen after their menstrual period.